Allan-Kiarie/alx-low_level_programming/0x00-hello_world/README.md

 #0x00-hello_world

-This project was completed towards attainment **Full Stack Software Engineering** at **ALX**.
-Learningabout the compilation process in C language and general introduction to C programming.
+This project was completed towards the attainment **Full Stack Software Engineering** at **ALX**.
+Learning about the compilation process in C language and general introduction to C programming.

 ##Technologies
 * C files compiled using `gcc`.